Is Styrofoam Recyclable? The Answer’s Not That Simple

 So, is Styrofoam recyclable?

 Yes, it is recyclable, but the market for it is very small and very niche that your usual curbside recycling program doesn't often offer services for it.

 If you don’t want to pollute the Earth for 500 years or more, it will do good for you to reuse or recycle it today.
-Drop it off at our EcoCenter in Burlingame if you're in San Francisco, or search for the nearest recycling center to you using our Green Directory.
+Drop it off at our EcoCenter in Burlingame if you're in San Francisco, or have it picked up by us.